 So Is Repatha Right For You?

-Obviously, it depends on what your doctor thinks is best for you based on your individual health.
+It depends on what your doctor thinks is best for you based on your health.
 These drugs are more common in those who don't respond well to statins.
-Price should also be considered as PCSK9 inhibitors can be very expensive.
-If you experience muscle pain, bring this up to your doctor.
-Remember, evidence suggests both Repatha, Praluent (Alirocumab) can cause muscle pain in some people so it may not be your imagination.
+Price should also be considered, as PCSK9 inhibitors can be very expensive.
+If you experience muscle pain, bring this up with your doctor.
+Remember, evidence suggests both Repatha and Praluent (Alirocumab) can cause muscle pain in some people, so it may not be your imagination.